Read-Lab-Confederation/nyc-subway-anthrax-study/_sections/results-anthracis.md

 | SRR1749070-5x    | 0    | 0.0000  | 0.0000 | 0.4261 | 0.0000  | 53  |[pXO1](/results/cereus-control/SRR1749070-5x/pXO1/coverage/SRR1749070-5x-coverage.pdf), [Toxin](/results/cereus-control/SRR1749070-5x/pXO1/coverage/SRR1749070-5x-anthrax-toxin.pdf)|

 To give an idea of the difference in coverages, below is coverage across the pXO1 plasmid at 1000bp sliding windows with a 500bp overlap for three samples.
-SRR1748708 is shown because it has the greatest mean coverage of the NYC samples.
-The selection of the *B. anthracis* 0.5x coverage control was due to it having a similar mean coverage (2.4x vs 2x) as SRR1748708. *B. cereus* 0.5x coverage control was selected because it has the greatest mean coverage (0.4x) of the *B. cereus* controls.
+SRR1748708 was selected because it has the greatest mean coverage of the NYC samples.
+The selection of the *B. anthracis* 0.5x coverage control was due to it having a similar mean coverage (2.4x vs 2x) as SRR1748708. *B. cereus* 5x coverage control was selected because it has the greatest mean coverage (0.4x) of the *B. cereus* controls.
 ###### *NYC sample SRR1748708*
 ![SRR1748708](/results/anthracis/SRR1748708/pXO1/coverage/SRR1748708-coverage-1000bp.png "SRR1748708")